 If you’re a fan of the letterman jacket and would like to keep it in pristine condition, then it’s time to learn how to clean your favorite item.
 The best way to clean your school varsity jacket is through laundering, which involves washing an item with detergent and cold water.
 You can also use hot water if you prefer; just let that part of the process cool down before continuing on with the rest of this guide!

-Remove Patches and Pins
+Remove Patches And Pins

 Remove any patches or pins from the jacket.
 If you’re unable to remove them, cover them with tape.

 Once you’ve removed the jacket from its hanger, it’s time to get rid of any stains.
 For this step, you can use a stain remover spray or pen.
-The label on the bottle will tell you what type of chemical is included in this product and how much should be applied for best results.
+The label on the bottle will tell you what type of chemical is included in this product and how much should be applied for the best results.
 You may also want to try using one of these other products:

 - Stain Stick (available at most hardware stores)